-Have an urge to help your kids get on the property ladder, but don’t have huge cash reserves to draw on?
+Want to help your kids get on the property ladder, but don’t have cash reserves to draw on?
 Tapping into your home equity could be the simplest and most convenient way of helping your children buy their first home – and there are multiple ways you can go about doing this.

 What is Equity?